veertuinc/anka-docs/Anka Build Cloud/Advanced Security Features/token-authentication.md

 #### Authentication flow

 1. A public key is stored on the server along with some unique identifier.

+  {{< hint info >}}
+  This is the `publicKey` specified when using the [create key API]({{< relref "Anka Build Cloud/working-with-controller-and-API.md#create-key" >}}).
+If you don't specify this, the priv and pub keys are on the controller server.
+You can obtain these from the server to use, but we recommend generating and using your own keys.
+  {{< /hint >}}

-2. A client sends the first phase of the authentication: `POST /tap/v1/hand -d '{"id": "<USER-ID>" }'`
+2. Your client sends the first phase of the authentication: `POST /tap/v1/hand -d '{"id": "<API-KEY-USER-ID>" }'` (doesn't request auth)
-3. The server generates a random string, encrypts it with the client’s public key, encodes it in base64 and passes it back to the client in the response body
+3. The server generates a random string, encrypts it with the client’s public key, encodes it in base64 and passes it back to the client in the response body.
-4. The client decodes and decrypts the response and sends the following the second phase of the authentication: `POST /tap/v1/shake -d '{"id": "<USER-ID>", "secret": "<SECRET-STRING>" }'`
+4. Your client then decodes and decrypts the response using the priv and sends the following the second phase of the authentication with `SECRET-STRING` being what was decrypted: `POST /tap/v1/shake -d '{"id": "<API-KEY-USER-ID>", "secret": "<SECRET-STRING>" }'`

+  {{< hint warning >}}
+  By default, the secret is valid for 3 minutes.
+Also, you can only call /tap/v1/shake once for a secret after which it will become invalid.
+  {{< /hint >}}

-5. The server successfully authenticates the client and returns the following object (base64 encoded) in the response body:
+5. The server then successfully authenticates the client and returns the following object (base64 encoded) in the response body:
-`{ "id": <USER-IDENTIFIER>, "data": <GENERIC-OBJECT> }`
-6. The "data" field is a generic object, and can be customized for specific needs
+`{ "id": <API-KEY-USER-ID>, "data": <GENERIC-OBJECT> }`.
+The `data` field is a generic object, and can be customized for specific needs.

 #### Putting it all together